-In this file it is possible to modify tag to use for container images:
+It is possible to modify the tag to use for container images with the --tag=latest parameter to the install command.

-TAG=latest

-Changing the uyuni-proxy-systemd-services.config file and especially the TAG setting is dangerous and can cause a non-functional system.
+Changing the containers images and version parameters is dangerous and can cause a non-functional system.

 2.2.2.3.1.
 Using a custom container image for a service